The articulated Alvra trains

 The procurement of these separable multiple-unit trains is the biggest-ever acquisition of rolling stock in the history of the Rhaetian Railway.
 The order consists of 36 four-part multiple-unit trains.
 The order volume amounts to 361 million Swiss francs.

 Equipped with automatic couplers, these multi-unit trains suppose a significant update of the RhB's fleet of rolling stock, and promise to increase greatly the productivity of the Rhaetian Railway overall.
-The first of these new trains will enter service in 2019, mainly in Prättigau and Engadin, as double sets of multiple units in Prättigau; operating singly from Klosters Platz to St Moritz and Davos.

 Each of these 76.44 metre-long separable multiple-unit trains has 35 seats in first class, 137 seats in second class and two places for wheelchair users.
 The trains offer a high level of passenger comfort, while fulfilling the requirements of Switzerland's disability equality laws.
 The wide doors are designed to allow passengers to get on an off quickly and easily at each stop, and the high proportion of low-floor accesses also contributes to ease of entry and exit.
 These separable multiple-unit trains offer sufficient space for bicycles, skis, sports equipment, prams and luggage.